Services are usually acessed using APIs. REST APIs are common both in internal services and in public facing services.

 - Multiple runs of your tests can be grouped and consolidate in a Test Plan, so you can have an updated overview of their current state

-- After importing the results, you can link the corresponding Test issues with an existing requirement or user story and thus truck coverage directly on the respective issue
+- After importing the results, you can link the corresponding Test issues with an existing requirement or user story and thus truck coverage directly on the respective issue, or even on a Agile board

 - REST Assured Usage Guide